nystrom/rivo/docs/design.md

 	    fun (x::xs) == (y::ys) = x == y && xs == ys
 	}

 Multi-parameter traits are allowed.
 One parameter is declared to be the _independent_ parameter and the others dependent.
+The first parameter is independent.

     trait Seq (s) (a) {
         fun nil -> s
         fun (x: a) :: (xs: s) -> s
     }

+> TODO: allow arbitrary functional dependencies

 ## Function definitions